barmanroys/bilby-assignment/README.md

 * Run the named entity recogniser pipeline to insert the named entities (together with SoT matched entities) into the database in a separate table

-A user can verify the results by logging in to the database (exposed at port 3306 of the host) and checking the table.
+A user can verify the results by logging in to the database (exposed at port 3306 of the database pod, which can be tunnelled to the localhost) and checking the table.
 You can use tools like DBeaver to access the database or go to the MySQL console by

 ```shell